Skip to content

-Steak is one of those classic dinners that is perfect for special occasions.
-My whole family loves it and gets so excited when it’s on the menu.
+Steak is a classic dinner often reserved for special occasions.
+My family loves it and gets excited when it’s on the menu whether it’s grilled flank steak, steak bites and this oven baked steak anytime!

 If you’ve never tried cooking steak in the oven, you have to give it a shot!
-I love to sear it on the stove first, then finish it off in the oven.
-It creates a caramelized, crisp outside and tender and juicy inside.
+It’s first pan seared to create a caramelized, crisp crust, then finished in the oven until tender and juicy inside.
+Serve with baked potato or mashed potatoes and green beans and it’s perfection!

 Key Ingredients